Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Functions/README.md

 **Separate Query from Modifier**: Don't mix functions that return values with those that modify state.

+**Replace Conditional with Polymorphism**: Use inheritance/interfaces instead of large switch statements.

+## Function Length Guidelines

+**Ideal**: 5-20 lines for most functions

+**Warning Signs**: Functions longer than 30 lines often do too much

+**Extract When**: You need comments to explain sections within a function

+**One Screen Rule**: Functions should fit on one screen without scrolling

-## Impact
+## Impact on Development

-**Bad functions slow development:** Complex functions with unclear responsibilities require more time to understand, modify, and debug.
+**Bad functions slow development:**
+- Complex functions with unclear responsibilities require more time to understand
+- Large functions are harder to modify without breaking something
+- Functions with many parameters are difficult to call correctly
+- Hidden side effects make debugging much harder

-**Good functions accelerate development:** Small, focused functions are easier to understand, test, modify, and reuse across the codebase.
+**Good functions accelerate development:**
+- Small, focused functions are easier to understand at a glance
+- Single-responsibility functions can be tested independently
+- Well-named functions serve as documentation
+- Pure functions are reliable and predictable

+The effort invested in writing good functions pays dividends in reduced debugging time, easier feature additions, and more maintainable codebases.